Skip to content

 • The Kentucky Arts Council does not maintain username and password information.
 If you forget or lose your username or password, open the application, click “Login” and use the prompt to reset your login information.

-Applicant Information
+Contact Information

 • You can look up your federal congressional district here, and your state legislative districts here.